-If you want to visit Lucca and don't have enough time to explore the whole city, have a look at these syuggestions about a one-day itinerary around Lucca and its most popular attractions!
+If you want to visit Lucca and don't have enough time to explore the whole city, have a look at these syuggestions for a 1 day itinerary around Lucca to visit its most popular attractions!

 Read full article "Lucca and the Holy Cross Celebration"

-If you've never been to the Holy Cross Celebration in Lucca, this could be the perfect occasion for exploring a marvellous city like Lucca and take part in this suggestive manifestation, during which all the city is lit up with calndles and lamp, offering a gorgeous sight!
+If you've never been to the Holy Cross Celebration in Lucca, this could be the perfect occasion to explore the marvellous city of Lucca and take part in this suggestive manifestation when the city is lit up with candles and lamps, offering a gorgeous sight!